rempsyc/rempsyc/paper/paper.md

 {rempsyc} is an R package of convenience functions that make the analysis-to-publication workflow faster, easier, and less error-prone.
-It affords easily customizable APA plots (via {ggplot2}) and nice APA tables exportable to Word (via {flextable}).
+It affords nice APA tables exportable to Word (via {flextable}) and easily customizable APA plots (via {ggplot2}).
 It makes it easy to run statistical tests, check assumptions, and automatize various tasks.
 It is a package mostly geared at researchers in the psychological sciences but people from all fields can benefit from it.